 A key challenge for ANZIP was likely collating and standardising data sourced from two separate countries.
-Both nations separately have ambitious infrastructure building programs (click here for details on Australia and here for details on New Zealand), so bringing these together with equal prominence and strategic alignment was likely challenging.
+Both nations separately have ambitious infrastructure building programs, so bringing these together with equal prominence and strategic alignment was likely challenging.
 To mitigate any political difficulties arising, an independent third party (Infrastructure Partnerships Australia) was brought in to host and maintain the portal.